evocn/evocn.github.io/content/thoughts/reviews.md

 By Francis Ford Coppola

 A man can only take so much of this gnarly noir stuff.
-But if it's this kinda film, I kind of like it.
+But if it's this kinda film, I like it.

 Performances in these movies are always pretty weird.
 Stilted, sexual, and inhuman.
 I think the actors are mostly trying to put you at unease, rather than portray a real guy or gal.